thradams/cake/ownership.md

 The second implementation revolves around flow analysis, ensuring that owned resources are appropriately released when necessary.

 By implementing the static ownership check, and using the feature on it's own source, Cake aims to explore and evaluate the effectiveness of this feature.

+Once you experience checked coded, there's no turning back!

 ## Part I - Type system changes